 When anything comes into question during a match, officials often use video playback to review what happened in order to make as precise a decision as possible.
 The super speeds and low latency of 5G means that this video playback is clearer and quicker than ever before, limiting the time spent waiting for feeds.
 In addition to this, with advances in technology, many sports now include ball tracking and sensor technology in order to minimize the room for error.
 With 5G technology, the room for error could be eradicated completely, by the use of complex technology that would run seamlessly on 5G.
 An example of this is the use of a smart ball containing sensors, and player wearables that can detect who last touched the ball.

 Real-time Sports Betting

 5G will also bring about drastic changes in sports betting, likely boosting revenues and the number of bets in the betting industry.
 When betting on sports, time is money, and you can’t afford to lose out because of even the slightest delay.
-With 5G, connectivity delays will no longer be an issue, and real-time betting will be possible both inside the stadium, and for those betting from anywhere they choose.
-Bettors will be able to search for bets, watch the game as it happens in real-time, and make their bets as well as conduct superfast transactions, without any delays.
+With 5G, connectivity delays will no longer be an issue, and real-time betting will be possible both inside the stadium, or anywhere they choose.

 5G Set To Change The Future Of Sports